 In a Department of Correction facility this class is accountable for independently performing a variety of venipuncture techniques, collecting and preparing specimens from patients and providing related administrative laboratory support.

-Works under the general supervision of a Laboratory Supervisor or other employee higher grade.
+Works under the general supervision of a Regional Chief Operating Officer or other employee of higher grade.

 EXAMPLES OF DUTIES

 Performs a variety of routine blood draws from patients including venipuncture, heel sticks and finger sticks using standard equipment;

 Collects non-blood specimens such as urine, sputum and throat swabs for laboratory testing;

 Accessions specimens utilizing standard procedures for positive patient identification and records appropriate collection information in accordance with established protocol;

 Performs various quality control procedures to maintain compliance with internal and regulatory requirements;

 Provides clerical support such as, collecting co-pays, answering telephone calls, answering general questions concerning test orders and collections, taking messages or triages calls;

 Prepares test order forms and record entries in the reference laboratory log (computerized or handwritten);